hgoodroe/CS_340/README.txt

 URL:
 Created by Samantha Affarano & Hunter Goodroe

 Please reference Project Step 5 (Portfolio Assignment) for summary information, schema, ERD, and other important information.
+This application was created using node.js, so take the appropriate steps to install standar packages & modules.